ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 ## All Customisations Supported

 Above we saw customising the grid Cells (Renderers and Editors) and Headers using React Components.
-All of the other customisations allowed by AG Grid are also supported when `reactUi=true`.
+All of the other customisations allowed by AG Grid are also supported.

 The example below shows the following customisations:
 1. Column Filters and Floating Filters.